MatureMasculine/guide/father_group_overview/father_group.md

-# Player Support Group
+# Father's Group

 ## Purpose

-Player Support Group is a dedicated time where players can discuss how to play the game better, deepen in the foundational COS practices, and gain support from and connect with each other.

-## Houses

-The purpose of a house is to create a small community of practice that spans multiple cohorts and meets regularly to support each other and deliberately co-create a thriving learning culture.
+Father's Group is a dedicated time where fathers can challenge, support and witness each other as they move towards a shared purpose: To become Fiercely Loving Fathers, and lead their families from their deepest available truth.
+It is a community of deliberate practice dedicating to the maturation of the masuline for the purpose of serving life.

 ## Ceremony

-A Player Support Group is a form of ceremony.
+A Father's Group is a form of ceremony.
 We’ve all participated in some kind of ceremony before.
 Graduations.
 Weddings.
 Birthday celebrations.
 Cultural or religious ceremonies.
 Ceremonies are time bound, typically facilitated by someone, or multiple people, and often happen either at regularly anticipated times \(like ritual ceremonies\), or at designated times with a clear beginning middle and end.
-A ceremony might take all day \(like orientation or graduation\), or might have a more discrete duration \(like a Player Support Group meeting\).
+A ceremony might take all day \(like orientation or graduation\), or might have a more discrete duration \(like a Father's Group meeting\).

 Ceremonies are often powerful, and need to be entered deliberately and freely.
 It's important that everyone at a ceremony is in choice about the degree to which they participate.

-While everyone is committed to attending Player Support Group, they have a right to pass on any activity they choose not to participate in.
+While everyone is committed to attending Father's Group, they have a right to pass on any activity they choose not to participate in.

-## Climate survey

-Every three weeks or so, house members will take a Climate Survey to see how well they are succeeding at co-creating a thriving learning culture.
-The survey is meant to give them feedback on how well they are holding the five [Dynamic Tensions](https://github.com/MatureMasculine/guide/tree/4d5a0462fa490f4d15010be70b252a06d0ea395e/COS_Overview/Dynamic_Tensions/README.md).

-Members of a house, take on the collective challenge of moving the results of the COS survey up.

 ## Structure

+- Seal the container and read the purpose
+- Checkin round with feedback (or joanna spiral?)
+- Reading or video
+- Challenge updates / accountability round

 **Step 1: \*\***[Check-in](../practice-vulnerability/check_in.md)\*\*